Key Health Coverage Definitions

 • Translate insurance jargon into easy-to-understand explanations

-Benefits Summary — Red, Blue, and White Plans
+Benefits Summary — Red, Blue and White Plans

-For services that require coinsurance, this applies after the deductible, with the exception of Prescription Drugs.
+For services that require coinsurance, this applies after the deductible, with the exception of prescription drugs.

 Benefits Summary — Green Plan

-The Green plan is a High Deductible Health Plan (HDHP) with a health savings account (HSA).
+The Green plan is a high deductible health plan (HDHP) with a health savings account (HSA).
 You may enroll yourself, your spouse and your dependents in this plan.

 The Green plan is a PPO, with both in- and out-of-network medical benefits.
 It uses the same Aetna network of participating providers as the other Nemours plans.
 Coverage includes office visits, diagnostic X-ray and laboratory, hospital, surgical, urgent and emergency care, mental health and many other services.
 In-network preventive care, including routine mammograms, is covered at 100%.
-Unlike the other Nemours health plans, you pay 100% of non-preventive medical services until you meet the plan’s annual deductible.
+Unlike the other Nemours medical plans, you pay 100% of non-preventive medical services until you meet the plan’s annual deductible.

 View the latest summary chart for the Green plan.